shtnsl/math-sdk/docs/gamestate_section/configuration_section/betmode_overview.md

 All valid bet-modes are defined in the array `self.bet_modes = [ ...]`
-The `BetMode` class is an important configuration for when setting up game the behaviour of a game.
+The `BetMode` class is an important configuration for when setting up game the behavior of a game.
 A full description of all features is defined [here](../../source_section/config_info.md)

 This class is used to set maximum win amounts, RTP, bet cost, and distribution conditions.
 Additional noteworthy tags are: